razorcd/spring-keycloak-app/README.md

 ### Start application Spring application
 - run `mvn clean install` to install dependencies
 - start spring app by running `mvn spring-boot:run`
-- load app in browser with `localhost:8888/pets` Clicking login will redirect to keycloak login page.
+- load the public page in browser at `localhost:8888/pets` Clicking `login` will redirect to keycloak login page.
 Keycloak will work with Spring Security to hold the session.